AlexisdlC/SQL_Yankees_Data/README.md

 🐍 The data is available in the ['source_data'](source_data/) folder and was obtained, gathered and pre-filtered separately using python and the [MLB-statsapi](https://github.com/toddrob99/MLB-StatsAPI/tree/master) package.

+🗽 One important note: the data shown is for New York Yankees games only, so when looking at specific individual players, the totals shown are not their career total or averages, but it is limited to only the games they played with the Yankees (except of course if they spent their whole career with the Yankees)

 # Background

 🏟️ Passionate about data and about the Yankees, I wanted to take the opportunity to join my two passions and use baseball statistics to practice and train my skills in building a proper data pipeline.